Divorcing a Narcissist Wife Takes Diligence and Patience

 Divorcing a narcissist wife does not have to be a nightmare

-We wrote the article Divorcing a Narcissist, part I and promised you a part II.
-This is part II of our Divorcing a Narcissist articles and this article focuses on the option available to the husband who is divorcing a narcissist wife.
+We wrote the article on divorcing a narcissistic husband and promised you a part II.
+This is part II of our Divorcing Narcissist articles, and this article focuses on the option available to the husband who is divorcing a narcissistic wife.

-For this article, we will assume the husband is the higher earning spouse.
-We realize income is not gender based.
-Everything we write here for husbands would apply to help wives if they are the higher earning spouse.
+For this article, we will assume the husband is the higher-earning spouse.
+We realize income is not gender-based.
+Everything we write here for husbands will apply to help wives if they are the higher-earning spouses.

 - interfering with their husband's custodial rights,